WasmCert/WasmCert-Coq/README.md

 To use VSCode in this development, a [.vscode/settings.json](.vscode/settings.json) needs to be generated first: this file enables VSCode to know where the dependencies are stored in your system.
 It can be generated with `esy vscode`.

-The [tests](./tests) folder contains Markdown files checked in [the continuous integration](./utilities/test.pl), as well as some simple examples.
+The [tests](./tests) folder contains Markdown files checked by `mdx` during the continuous intergration.

 ## Using the project